procyberian/procyberian_artwork/CODE_OF_CONDUCT.md

 ### Domains and licenses

-* We decide three layers for each organization amassivus, Mass Collaboration Labs, procyberian and Masscollabs Services.
+* We decide three layers for each organization [QB Networks](https://github.com/qbnetworks), Masscollabs Services or in other words [Masscollabs](https://github.com/masscollabs/), [Procyberian](https://github.com/procyberian), [Mass Collaboration Labs](https://github.com/masscollaborationlabs) , [amassivus](https://www.github.com/amassivus) , [godigitalist](https://github.com/godigitalist) and [bilsege](https://github.com/bilsege) organizations.
+.
 For in-house purposes and for our partners which we have a very close contact, like in person, we prefer Copyleft licenses.
 Mostly we prefer AGPLv3 or later because we are focused on Internet technologies.
 But for other software GPLv3 or later, for documentation GFDLv1.3 or later, for artworks CC BY-SA 4.0 or later licenses are what we prefer for our own works.
 * For outsiders and who are **not** in our community instances, maybe other companies, individuals or state organizations we'll offer BSD 3-Clause license.
 The reason is easy to understand, we are the authors so we can easily write anything from scratch anytime.
 * All code base will be written by our Core Team but contributions is needed and since we are building a free organization it is very important for us to listen other authors' ideas.
 But our approach is not to rely on any technology so we are trying to be a free and an independent organization, and an open system.
 Open system does **not** mean Open Source but we mean that we are trying to develop things for every operating system and hardware platform.